How I work Diagnostic Why owners work with me The Book About Self-Assessment NL Book a call

 How much does this cost and what is the minimum commitment?

-The Commercial Diagnostic is €2.900 fixed, no retainer required.
-It includes the full audit, debrief session, and prioritised 90-day roadmap.
-The ongoing Fractional CMO retainer ranges from €3.900 to €6.500 per month based on complexity, minimum six months, maximum eight clients at any time.
+The Commercial Immersion Diagnostic is €2.900 fixed, no retainer required.
+It includes the full commercial-core audit, the debrief session, and a prioritised 90-day roadmap you can act on with or without me.
+The ongoing retainer ranges from €3.900 to €6.500 per month based on complexity, minimum six months, maximum eight clients at any time.

 How do I know if this is the right fit before committing?

-Start with the seven-question intake.
+Start with the short intake.
 I read every response personally and assess within 2 business days whether there is a fit.
-If there is, we do a 60-minute strategy session at no cost.
-You leave with something concrete regardless of whether we work together.
+If there is, we have a working conversation at no cost, and you leave with a concrete read on your situation whether or not we go further.
 If there is no fit, I tell you directly and suggest a better direction.
-Neither outcome costs you anything beyond ten minutes of your time.
+Neither outcome costs you anything beyond ten minutes.

 Has Marc Wajsberg written a book on marketing?

 Yes.
-Reports, Not Revenue: The marketing decisions your business keeps skipping — and what they cost is written for owners and senior leaders of mid-sized businesses.
+Marc Wajsberg's forthcoming book, Reports, Not Revenue: The marketing decisions your business keeps skipping — and what they cost, is written for owners and senior leaders of owner-led businesses.
 It identifies the upstream commercial decisions most businesses keep skipping — audience, positioning, offer, message — and shows what those decisions cost in pipeline, margin, and wasted budget.
 More about the book.

 Where is Marc Wajsberg based?

-Marc Wajsberg is based in Belgium and works with mid-sized businesses across Europe, North America, and Asia.
+Marc Wajsberg is based in Belgium and works with owner-led B2B companies across Europe, with selected engagements further afield.
 His company is Clixreclame BV, Monnikendreef 5D, 8300 Westkapelle, Belgium, VAT BE 0433.733.817.

-Commercial Diagnostic €2,900 · Fixed price · 90-minute debrief included · No retainer required
+Commercial Immersion Diagnostic €2,900 · Fixed price · 90-minute debrief included · No retainer required

-7 questions · 10 minutes · Personal response within 2 business days
+7 questions · 10 minutes · A personal response within 2 business days